AdLucem/AdLucem.github.io/_posts/2018-04-12-neural-nets.md

+---
+layout: post
-# Neural Networks For The Non-CS Person
+title: Neural Networks For The Non-CS Person
+date: 2018-04-12
+---

 This is the first of a series of posts